ericqu/LinearRegressionKit.jl/README.md

 Finally if you would like more examples I encourage you to go to the documentation as it gives a few more examples.

-## Notable changes since version 0.74
+## Notable changes since version 0.76
-- The Sweep operator algorithm has been modified to work with column major.
-This should gives a performance boost.
-- The ```sweep_linreg``` function is now exported if one would like to do the linear regression with alreadz prepared design matrix.
-Although this gives back only the coefficients from the regression.
-- fix the White and Breusch-Pagan test description.
+- Added the F Value (F Statistics) as a default statistic computed when a model is fitted.